 During the third fiscal quarter of 2016, the Company determined that there were sufficient indicators to trigger an interim goodwill and intangible assets impairment analysis.
 Goodwill and intangible assets are included in the PrepaCyte CB reporting segment and the indicators included, among other factors: (1) decline in projected revenues, (2) decline in forecasted cash flows, and (3) loss of a key customer.
 The Company's analysis indicated that the PrepaCyte CB reporting unit had a goodwill and intangible assets impairment.
 Accordingly, the Company recorded a non-cash charge to reduce the carrying value of goodwill and intangible assets by \$1,877,697.
 The goodwill and intangible assets impairment analysis indicated that there was an impairment of goodwill related to PrepaCyte CB in the amount of \$1,666,430 and an impairment of intangible assets related to PrepaCyte CB in the amount of \$211,267 as of the year ended November 30, 2016.
 The annual impairment assessment was performed as of September 30, 2016.
 The Company concluded that there was an additional impairment of the PrepaCyte CB reporting segment as the carrying amount of the reporting unit exceeded the implied fair value.
 Applying ASC 350, Intangibles-Goodwill and Other guidance, the Company recorded an additional goodwill impairment charge of \$111,392 as of November 30, 2016.
-See Note 4, "Goodwill" and Note 5 "Intangible Assets" for further information regarding the process of assessing goodwill impairment.
+See Note 2, "Goodwill" and Note 4 "Intangible Assets" for further information regarding the process of assessing goodwill impairment.

-During the year ended November 30, 2016, the Company's total revenue increased 10% as compared to fiscal 2015.
-The Company reported a net loss of approximately (\$1,321,000), or (\$0.16) per basic common share for fiscal 2016 compared to net income of approximately \$8,106,000 or \$0.85 per basic common share for fiscal 2015.
-The net loss for the twelve months ended November 30, 2016 resulted from the cancellation of certain interests in the Florida Revenue Sharing Agreement and certain interests in the Texas Revenue Sharing Agreement resulting in loss on extinguishment of revenue sharing agreement in the amount of \$2,252,388, goodwill and intangible assets impairment of approximately \$1,989,000, as described above, a 18% increase in selling, general and administrative expenses and a 3% increase in cost of sales.
+During the fiscal year ended November 30, 2017, the Company's total revenue increased 10% as compared to fiscal 2016.
+The Company reported net income of approximately \$2,315,000, or \$0.33 per basic common share and \$0.30 per diluted share for fiscal 2017 compared to a net loss of approximately (\$1,321,000), or (\$0.16) per basic and diluted common share for fiscal 2016.
+Net income for the twelve months ended November 30, 2017 principally resulted from the 10% increase in total revenues and a 8% decrease in selling, general and administrative expenses.
+This was partially offset by a 16% increase in cost of sales.
+Net loss for the twelve months ended November 30, 2016 resulted from the cancellation of certain interests in the Florida Revenue Sharing Agreement and certain interests in the Texas Revenue Sharing Agreement resulting illusions on extinguishment of revenue sharing agreement in the amount of \$2,252,388, goodwill and intangible assets impairment of approximately \$1,989,000, as described above, a 18% increase in selling, general and administrative expenses and a 3% increase in cost of sales.
 This was offset by a 10% increase in total revenue, an income tax benefit of approximately \$1,159,000 and the \$300,593 gain on extinguishment of debt as a result of the early payoff of the loan with CMDG.
-During fiscal 2015, the Company reversed approximately \$7.0 million and \$1.2 million of its valuation allowance for income taxes.
-The decision to reverse a portion of the allowance is based on the Company's historical operating performance, which includes profitability in ten of the last eleven quarters, steadily improving operations and positive expectations for future taxable income.